ZeldaFan0225/ai_horde/README.md

 **DISCLAIMER:**
 THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF AI HORDE

+## Versions 6.0.0 and later

+v6 focuses on API coverage, consistency, and cleanup.

+- Minor breaking changes:
+- Some method signatures got small adjustments for consistency.
+- JSDoc/TypeDoc aligns with the current options; remove/adjust any usage of undocumented options.

+Starting with Version 6.0.0 publishing is automatically done through a GitHub Action.

 ## Versions 5.0.0 and later

 Version 5.0.0 introduces some breaking changes: